★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-United Rentals is a North American equipment rental leader with two reporting segments: General Rentals (broad construction and industrial equipment) and Specialty (trench safety, power & HVAC, fluid solutions, storage, and surface protection).
+United Rentals is a North American equipment rental leader with two reporting segments: General Rentals (68.3% of FY2025 revenue; broad construction and industrial equipment) and Specialty (31.7%; trench safety, power & HVAC, fluid solutions, storage, and surface protection).
 The core moat is scale - dense locations and fleet mobility improve availability and logistics economics, and purchasing power improves fleet acquisition terms.
 Workflow tools like Total Control and key-account programs can embed the company in customers' procurement and equipment-management workflows.
-Specialty adds service- and compliance-intensive offerings where engineered solutions and field support can differentiate beyond commodity rentals.
-The main counterweights are cyclicality (construction/industrial), intense price competition in a fragmented market, and the capital intensity of maintaining high utilization.
+Specialty adds service- and compliance-intensive offerings where engineered solutions and field support can differentiate beyond commodity rentals, and it continued to outgrow General Rentals in Q1 2026.
+The company raised FY2026 guidance after Q1 results, but the main counterweights remain cyclicality, intense price competition in a fragmented market, and the capital intensity of maintaining high utilization.

 Primary segment